kinneygroup/puppet-module-chattr/README.md

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 with Ruby versions 1.8.7, 1.9.3, and 2.0.0 on all Linux systems.
+This module is built for use with Puppet v4 and v3 (with and without future parser) with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0 on all Linux systems.

 ===